backdrop-contrib/autofloat/README.md

 Configurable:
 *   the starting side
-*   to exclude the module's CSS to use your theme's style.css
+*   to exclude the module's CSS to use your custom.css
 *   to add classes to target a 'span', e.g. in case a caption is displayed
 *   to add classes to exclude a 'div', e.g. a set of thumbnails.